 Rev. Epperson has preached a sermon on science and its insights that challenge and nourish our religion for the first Sunday in Advent.
 Read more and see links to past sermons here.

 The Chalice Choir offers a concert, often on the evening of the first Sunday in advent.
 Not only do they sing for us, they provide refreshments afterwards so you can say “hello” to old friends and meet new ones.
 Members often invite friends and family members who may not regularly attend to the concert.

-An evening service of candles, readings and songs usually on the evening of the third Sunday in December.
+An evening service of poetry, readings and songs usually on the evening of the third Sunday in December.
 This is a favorite service among many of us.
-It runs the gamut from solstice to Hanukkah to both a rather ironic view of Christmas to “Christmas Full on!”
+It runs the gamut from solstice to Hanukkah to both a rather ironic view of Christmas to “Christmas Full On!”
 There’s a potluck dessert/ finger food reception following.
 Bring a plate of something to share or just come to Hewett Hall after the service and enjoy.
 There’s always lots!

 - Dec 18, 2016 Members of the Congregation, Dr. Steven Epperson Candlelight Service – 7:30 pm